Photo by elwynn / Shutterstock.com

 Whoever said “Time is money” had it backwards.

 If you go to the mall and spend $200 on clothes, that’s $200 you could have invested.
-If you’d earned 12 percent on that $200, in 30 years you’d have accumulated a little more than $10,000.
-Ignoring inflation and assuming you could live on $5,000 a month, forgoing those clothes today means retiring two months earlier.
+If you’d earned 12 percent on that $200, in 30 years you’d have accumulated around $6,000.
+Ignoring inflation and assuming you could live on $3,000 a month in retirement, forgoing those clothes today means retiring two months earlier.